swissmanu/mse-paper-rxjs-debugger/content/paper.md

 content/figures/architecture.tex
 ```

-JavaScript virtual machines like V8 (Google Chrome, Node.js) or SpiderMonkey (Mozilla Firefox) implement (a subset of) the Chrome DevTools Protocol (CDP)^[[https://chromedevtools.github.io/devtools-protocol/](https://chromedevtools.github.io/devtools-protocol/)].
+JavaScript virtual machines (VM) like V8 (Google Chrome, Node.js) or SpiderMonkey (Mozilla Firefox) implement (a subset of) the Chrome DevTools Protocol (CDP)^[[https://chromedevtools.github.io/devtools-protocol/](https://chromedevtools.github.io/devtools-protocol/)].
 Debugging utilities use CDP to connect and debug JavaScript programs. vscode ships with *js-debug*, a control-flow-oriented JavaScript debugger relying on CDP.
 Where RxFiddle by Banken et al. uses WebSockets to exchange relevant data, we leverage on the CDP connection, established by the generic JavaScript debugger, instead[^4].
 The result is a robust, less complex system because we do not need to maintain any additional side channel for RP debugging communication.
 This approach contributes to our solution in two ways: (i) Technically, we do not need to care for "where" the RP program the user wants to debug is running (e.g., locally in a browser or in a Node.js process on a remote computer).
 The generic JavaScript debugger takes care of this already. (ii) UX-wise, the software engineer does not need to decide "how" they want to debug their program (i.e., traditionally control-flow-oriented or RP, data-flow-oriented).
 Instead, they start debugging using familiar commands, and RP-specific debugging capabilities are available once relevant.

 [^4]: We contributed the possibility for CDP connection-reuse to js-debug as part of our work on the RxJS RP debugging extension: **WARNING: This link might reveal the author(s) identity/identities** [https://github.com/microsoft/vscode-js-debug/pull/964](https://github.com/microsoft/vscode-js-debug/pull/964)

 # Usability: Inspection and Validation {#sec:ux}

 We followed a User-Centered Design (UCD) approach in three iterations to conceptualize and implement our debugging utility.
-After sketching a rough (i) proof of concept (POC), we performed a cognitive walkthrough to validate our idea of replacing manual print statements with operator log points.
-The resulting data helped us to build a (ii) prototype of the extension.
+After sketching a rough proof of concept (POC) in the first step, we performed a cognitive walkthrough to validate our idea of replacing manual print statements with operator log points.
+The resulting data helped us to build a prototype of the extension.
 Next, we used this prototype to conduct a moderated remote usability test with three subjects.
 This allowed us to uncover pitfalls in the UX concept and find bugs early in the development process.
 Finally, we used the results of these sessions for further refinement.
-We finalized the (iii) first minor version of the RxJS RP debugger, which we released to the Visual Studio Marketplace in May 2021.
+We finalized the first minor version of the RxJS RP debugger, which we released to the Visual Studio Marketplace in May 2021.

-We reused the objects for testing created by Alabor et al. [@Alabor_Stolze_2020] for their observational study for both the cognitive walkthrough and the remote usability test.
+We used the test cases created by Alabor et al. [@Alabor_Stolze_2020] for both the cognitive walkthrough and the remote usability test.

 ## Cognitive Walkthrough

 We concluded the first iteration of our development process with a POC demonstrating the basic concept of operator log points for vscode.

-Looking for an informal, expert-driven usability inspection method [@Nielsen_1994], we found the cognitive walkthrough [@Wharton_Rieman_Clayton_Polson_1994] to be the perfect fit in the early stage of development.
-Therefore, we prepared the persona of *Frank Flow*, the profile of a typical user of the RP debugger.
-Next, we designed the action sequence for the walkthrough (Table [2](#tbl:cognitive-walkthrough)) based on the debugging process by Layman et al. [@Layman_Diep_Nagappan_Singer_Deline_Venolia_2013] and Franks potential workflow to debug the *Problem 1* web application by Alabor et al.
+Looking for an informal, expert-driven usability inspection method [@Nielsen_1994], we found the cognitive walkthrough [@Wharton_Rieman_Clayton_Polson_1994] to be the perfect fit in this early stage of development.
+We prepared the profile of a typical user for the RP debugger as input to the walkthrough.
+Furthermore, we created the walkthroughs action sequence (Table [2](#tbl:cognitive-walkthrough) based on the debugging process by Layman et al. [@Layman_Diep_Nagappan_Singer_Deline_Venolia_2013] and the users debugging workflow for the *Problem 1* web application by Alabor et al.

 ```{.include}
 content/tables/steps-cognitive-walkthrough.tex
 ```

-We successfully identified six major usability issues during the later walkthrough steps, as summarized in Table [3](#tbl:cognitive-walkthrough-issues).
-The full walkthrough report, including the persona description of Frank Flow, is available on Github^[**WARNING: This link might reveal the author(s) identity/identities** [https://github.com/ANONYMOUS](https://github.com/swissmanu/mse-paper-rxjs-debugger/releases)].
+The cognitive walkthrough revealed six major usability issues, as summarized in Table [3](#tbl:cognitive-walkthrough-issues).
+The full walkthrough report, including the user description, is available on Github^[**WARNING: This link might reveal the author(s) identity/identities** [https://github.com/ANONYMOUS](https://github.com/swissmanu/mse-paper-rxjs-debugger/releases)].

 ```{.include}
 content/tables/issues-cognitive-walkthrough.tex